sazid-zero/sazid-zero/README.md

-# Hi there 👋, I'm ASM Sharif Mahmud Sazid
+# Hi there 👋, I'm A S M Sharif Mahmud Sazid

-### Software Engineer | Full-Stack Developer | Cloud & DevOps Specialist
+### Software & DevOps Engineer | Full-Stack Developer
 ### 🏅 AWS Certified Solution Architect - Associate

 I am a **Computer Science & Engineering Graduate** with strong expertise in full-stack development, cloud architecture and devOps.
 I am proficient in modern JavaScript frameworks and cloud technologies, with a demonstrated ability to design and deploy scalable applications focused on user experience and performance optimization.